MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 # Customize cluster-scoped resources in Azure Kubernetes Fleet Manager with cluster resource overrides

-This article provides an overview of how to use the `ClusterResourceOverride` API from the [Fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster-scoped resources in Azure Kubernetes Fleet Manager (Fleet).
+This article provides an overview of how to use the `ClusterResourceOverride` API from the [Kubernetes Fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster-scoped resources in Azure Kubernetes Fleet Manager (Kubernetes Fleet).

 You can modify or override specific attributes across cluster-wide resources.
 With `ClusterResourceOverride`, you can define rules based on cluster labels and specify changes to be applied to various cluster-wide resources.
 These resources include namespaces, cluster roles, cluster role bindings, or custom resource definitions.

 These modifications might include updates to permissions, configurations, or other parameters.
-Such updates help ensure consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.
+Such updates help ensure consistent management and enforcement of configurations across your clusters managed through Kubernetes Fleet.

 ## API components